Kanerix/chitty-chat/REPORT.md

 ## 2. System architecture

 This project uses a client-server architecture for communication.
 The client connects to the chat server and messages is streamed between the server and the client.
-The clients are never directly exposed to eachother.
+The clients are never directly exposed to each other.

 ## 3. RPC methods